Maknee/maknee.github.io/blog/_posts/2025-12-05-Maybe-Consider-Putting-Cutlass-In-Your-CUDA-Kernels.md

 So far, we've dug into specifics.
 The higher optimization seems to most likely do the following:

-- Instruction selection - use f32 units instead of tensor cores for zeroing<span class="sidenote-ref"></span><span class="sidenote">Zeroing registers isn't in the hot path, but it's a simple to see example!</span> registers<span class="sidenote-ref"></span><span class="sidenote">But wait there's more!
+- Instruction selection - use f32 units for moving constants<span class="sidenote-ref"></span><span class="sidenote">Moving constants from registers isn't in the hot path, but it's a simple to see example!</span> registers<span class="sidenote-ref"></span><span class="sidenote">But wait there's more!
 I didn't show it in this blog in detail, but you can see some IMADs replacing instructions</span>
 - Instruction reordering - mix memory loads with math
 - Influence register pressure - may increase the number of registers used to achieve reodering